Applications for the 2020 Queensland Rhodes Scholarship are now open. Applications close on 13 September 2019.

 Applications for the 2020 Queensland Rhodes Scholarship open on 1 July 2019 and close on 13 September 2019.

 You should apply in the state where you completed or will complete your highest degree, or where you attended secondary school for at least two years.

 For full eligibility and application requirements, read the information for Australian applicants.

-You must submit an application addressing the selection criteria, and include your academic records, CV (curriculum vitae) and proposed course of study at Oxford.
+You must submit an application and declaration addressing the selection criteria, and include your academic records, CV (curriculum vitae) and proposed course of study at Oxford.
 You also need to nominate six referees.

 The Queensland selection panel will assess all valid applications and will meet in October to shortlist candidates for interview.